stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Your Application's Account Linking Policy has:

-.. only:: rest or nodejs
+.. only:: rest or nodejs or ruby

   .. code-block:: json